 Plagiarism Policy

-Consequently, it is imperative for all authors intending to submit articles to journals to adhere scrupulously to ethical principles and refrain from engaging in any form of plagiarism.
+Therefore, it is very important for all authors who wish to submit articles to this journal to follow ethical guidelines carefully and avoid any form of plagiarism.
 Authors can prevent the rejection resulting from plagiarism by doing individual checks using Turnitin, ensuring that the similarity index does not exceed 25%.